 Esteem: Use periodic individual praise and recognition, use a peer-to-peer or social recognition program, encourage participation, celebrate accomplishments

 Self-actualization: Offer high-level professional development, training, mentoring, engage in career discussions, provide challenges, encourage creativity

 What about job fulfillment?
 How much does the work matter to retention rates?

 An American Psychological Association study revealed that the level of enjoyment the work brings to an employee means more than pay, benefits, or lack of other opportunities to retention.
-Even though benefits (60 percent) and pay (59 percent) mattered to participants in the APA study, more than two-thirds reported they choose to stay with their current employer because they enjoy their work (67 percent) and stated their jobs fit well with their lifestyles (67 percent).
+Even though benefits (60%) and pay (59%) mattered to participants in the APA study, more than two-thirds reported they choose to stay with their current employer because they enjoy their work (67%) and stated their jobs fit well with their lifestyles (67%).

 And as we know from a wide variety of research, happiness matters in the workplace:

 - Unhappy employees cost U.S. businesses $300 billion per year